Janus skyrmion: Interfacial quasiparticle with two-faced helicity: Results and Discussion

-In Fig.~\ref{FIG5}, it can be seen that the Janus skyrmion demonstrates obvious one-dimensional random walk along the interface (Supplementary Videos \blue{6}-\blue{8}~\cite{SM}).
+In Fig.~\ref{FIG5}, it can be seen that the Janus skyrmion demonstrates obvious 1D random walk along the interface (Supplementary Videos \blue{6}-\blue{8}~\cite{SM}).
 The random walk diffusion in the $y$ dimension increases with $T$ [Fig.~\ref{FIG5}(b)], but the skyrmion position in the $x$ dimension only slightly fluctuates with time [Fig.~\ref{FIG5}(a)].
 The Janus skyrmion size also increases with $T$, which can be seen from time-dependent $m_z$ in Fig.~\ref{FIG5}(c).
-The one-dimensional Brownian motion is a unique thermal dynamic feature of interfacial quasiparticles.
-A normal skyrmion usually demonstrates two-dimensional Brownian motion~\cite{Tretiakov_PRL2016,Miltat_PRB2018,Nozaki_APL2019,Zhao_PRL2020,Jing_PRB2021,Zhou_PRB2021,Miki_JPSJ2021,Zhang_NL2023,Zhang_ADPREPRINT2025}.
+The 1D Brownian motion is a unique thermal dynamic feature of interfacial quasiparticles.
+A conventional skyrmion usually demonstrates 2D Brownian motion~\cite{Tretiakov_PRL2016,Miltat_PRB2018,Nozaki_APL2019,Zhao_PRL2020,Jing_PRB2021,Zhou_PRB2021,Miki_JPSJ2021,Zhang_NL2023,Zhang_ADPREPRINT2025}.